JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compiler.md

 When a directory is specified, the Compose compiler will use the directory to dump [compiler metrics reports](https://github.com/androidx/androidx/blob/androidx-main/compose/compiler/design/compiler-metrics.md#reports-breakdown).
-They can be useful for optimizing your application's runtime performance: the reports show which of your composable functions are skippable, which are restartable, which are readonly, etc.
+They can be useful for optimizing your application's runtime performance: the reports show which composable functions are skippable, restartable, read-only, and so on.

 The [metricsDestination](#metricsdestination) option allows dumping raw metrics.